-7.21 When assessing transferability and scope for diversification within an internal model, the PRA expects firms to demonstrate that their assumptions are consistent with their policies on the ongoing maintenance of an MA portfolio, and in particular that any restrictions on the extraction of surplus are taken into account.
+7.21 When assessing transferability and scope for diversification within an internal model, the PRA expects firms to be able to demonstrate that their assumptions are consistent with their policies on the ongoing maintenance of an MA portfolio, and in particular that any restrictions on the extraction of surplus are taken into account.

-7.22 If a firm considers that any restriction on transferability or diversification is either immaterial or irrelevant as far as it is concerned, then it should provide appropriate evidence to justify this.
+7.22 If a firm considers that any restriction on transferability or diversification is either immaterial or irrelevant as far as it is concerned, then it should be able to provide appropriate evidence to justify this.